eclipse/jnosql/README.md

 The API is built on latest Java 8 features and therefore fit perfectly with the functional features of Java 8.

+## A different API to a different database kind

+The Eclipse JNoSQL Diana has one API to each different database, so an API to document, column, key-value and graph, where the graph is an API that already exists.
+The Apache TinkerPop is the API to Graph database.

 ## Modules

 The JNoSQL communication layer has four modules: